EliasKotlyar/Xiaomi-Dafang-Hacks/hacks/faq.md

 - Telegram
 - Anything other that you can compile yourself.
 There is a toolchain available.

-What if my scripts in config/userscripts/motiondetection are not executed or mqtt/telegram messages/emails are not sent on motion?
+### What if my scripts in config/userscripts/motiondetection are not executed or mqtt/telegram messages/emails are not sent on motion?

 Your camera probably runs out of memory when processing the motion event.
-Try to [enable some swap memory](https://github.com/EliasKotlyar/Xiaomi-Dafang-Hacks/blob/230f4d3cf306d7842287e9e5002d806513c4b2b8/firmware_mod/run.sh#L59).
+This is likely in cameras with 64MB e.g. the Xiaofang 1s.
+Try to [enable some swap memory](https://github.com/EliasKotlyar/Xiaomi-Dafang-Hacks/blob/master/firmware_mod/config/swap.conf.dist#L4) by copying `swap.conf.dist` to `swap.conf` and setting `SWAP=true`.